Create multi-touch revenue attribution reports

-- Chart type: select how you want your data to be represented.
+- Chart type: select how you want your data to be visually represented.

 - Deal close date: select a date range.
 The revenue from the deals closed within that date range will be included in the data for the chart.
 If you select a date filter containing a Week, the week starts on Sunday.

-- Deal type: select a deal type or all types.
-Only revenue from deals of the selected deal type will be included in the data for the chart.
+- Deal type: select a type of deal to only include revenue from deals of the selected type.
 By default, deal types are either a New Business or Existing Business.
 You can edit or add new deal types in your deal property settings.